What is Standard Operating Procedure?

 Example scenarios

-To understand better why SOP’s are required in an organization, let’s take a couple of real-world examples from our own experience.
+To better understand why SOPs are required in an organization, let’s take a couple of real-world examples from our own experience.

 Example 1: Recruitment and Hiring Process (Organization level)